chingovan/certified-aws-developer-associate-notes/2-aws-deep-dive/cloudformation/cloudformation.md

 - They’re very useful for example if you define a network CloudFormation, and output the variables such as VPC ID and your Subnet IDs
 - It’s the best way to perform some collaborations cross stack, as you let expert handle their own part of the stack
 - You can’t delete a CloudFormation Stack if its outputs are being referenced by another CloudFormation stack
+- The output values is unique name within a single region

 ##### Outputs examples
 - Creating a SSH Security Group as part of one template